top of page

 But Rafi isn’t prepared to leave his childhood behind without one final flourish of high kicks, a swish of sequinned cape and his impeccably Brylcreemed head held high.

-Northern Boy is being published in Summer 2024 by Unbound Firsts.
-Pre-order your copy now:
+Northern Boy was published in Summer 2024 by Unbound Firsts.
+Available in bookshops and online:

 115558517_4064025066972527_2795898578765